sirMackk/diy_framework/README.md

 - [Ruby Midwest 2011 - Architecture: The Lost Years by Uncle Bob][6]
 - [Ruby Conf 12 - Boundaries by Gary Bernhardt][7]
 - [Refactoring Code that Accesses External Services][8]

+**This is not production grade code.**

+It implements only a small subset of HTTP/1.1, it has not been profiled and optimized, and doesn't have any facilities to defend against common web attacks.

+However, because it's so small, it can be studied to see how an actual framework works.

+### Running

+To run the example application, just execute it with a Python3.5 interpreter:

+    python application_example.py

 ### LICENSE